 Colleen Kelly Faherty

-Vice President, Law School Division
+Law School Division

 Colleen Kelly Faherty is an Assistant Attorney General in the litigation bureau for the State of New York Office of the Attorney General.
-Prior to joining the AG’s Office, Colleen was a criminal defense attorney at the boutique defense firm, Fischetti & Malgieri LLP, handling white collar cases in the federal and state courts.
+Prior to joining the AG's Office, Colleen was a criminal defense attorney at the boutique defense firm, Fischetti & Malgieri LLP, handling white collar cases in the federal and state courts.
 She also served as law clerk to the Hon.
 Frederic Block, U.S. District Judge for the Eastern District of New York.
 In 2012, Colleen was offered through the Joint Minority Bar Judicial Internship Program an internship placement with the Hon.
-Jack B. Weinstain, in the Eastern District of New York.
-She has remained actively involved with the JMBJIP and subsequently the SCSJIP, to support both organizations’ goals of promoting diversity in the legal profession.
-Colleen received a dual bachelor’s degree from the University of Notre Dame in the Program of Liberal Studies and Fine Arts, and her Juris Doctor, cum laude, from Seton Hall University School of Law, where she was Student Bar Association President and an executive member of the Dispute Resolution Society.
+Jack B. Weinstein, in the Eastern District of New York.
+She has remained actively involved with the JMBJIP and subsequently the Sotomayor Program, to support both organizations' goals of promoting diversity in the legal profession.
+Colleen received a dual bachelor's degree from the University of Notre Dame in the Program of Liberal Studies and Fine Arts, and her Juris Doctor, cum laude, from Seton Hall University School of Law, where she was Student Bar Association President and an executive member of the Dispute Resolution Society.

 Celina Cabán Gandhi